San Juan and Manila, the Philippines

 The facade looked unassuming, its antiquity freshly painted over, save for its main portal.
 Made of dark-brown molave (a tropical hardwood), the door detained us with its intricately carved with bas-relief depicting Augustinian saints, flanked by a pair of granite lions, offerings of Chinese converts, that gave the baroque architecture an Oriental accent.

-Although I’m not Catholic, I find myself drawn to these Spanish Era churches.
-For me, an old church is both a refuge for reflection and a receptacle of art and history of the place where it stands.
-As a Madonna song goes,
+Although I was not Catholic, I found myself drawn to these Spanish Era churches.
+For me, an old church was both a refuge for reflection and a receptacle of art and history.
+This verse in a Madonna song resonated with me:

 I’m not religious